Joseph Killgore House

 Joseph Killgore House was a historic home located at Newport, New Castle County, Delaware.
-It was built in the second quarter of the 19th century, and was a two-story, three bay, frame dwelling with a gable roof in the saltbox style.
+It was built in the second quarter of the 19th century and was a two-story, three-bay, frame dwelling with a gable roof in the saltbox style.
 It began as a 1 1/2-story, hall-parlor plan dwelling and later expanded.
 It was located next to the Killgore Hall commercial development.
-The house was demolished about 2000.
+The house was demolished in about 2000.

 It was added to the National Register of Historic Places in 1993.